gaspardetienne97/PhysicistCreator/README.md

 A repository to house our Spark project
 -------------------------------------

-This repository is structure such that the unity holds most of our test scenes and web holds our web-app
+This repository is structured such that the directory unity holds most of our test scenes and the web directory holds our web-app.

 To run the web-app: